George Washington's crossing of the Delaware River: Planning the attack

-General Washington had been considering some sort of bold move since arriving in Pennsylvania.
+Washington was considering some form of bold maneuver since arriving in Pennsylvania.
 With the arrival of Sullivan's and Gates' forces and the influx of militia companies, he felt the time was finally right for some sort of action.

-He first considered an attack on the southernmost British positions near Mount Holly, where a militia force had gathered.
-He sent his adjutant, Joseph Reed, to meet with Samuel Griffin, the militia commander.
-Reed arrived in Mount Holly on December 22, and found Griffin to be ill and his men in relatively poor condition, but willing to make some sort of diversion.
-(This they did with the Battle of Iron Works Hill the next day, drawing the Hessians at Bordentown far enough south that they would be unable to come to the assistance of the Trenton garrison.)
-The intelligence gathered by Reed and others led Washington to abandon the idea of attacking at Mount Holly, preferring instead to target the Trenton garrison.
-He announced this decision to his staff on December 23, saying the attack would take place just before daybreak on December 26.
+Washington first considered an attack on the southernmost British positions near Mount Holly, where a Continental Army militia force had gathered.
+He sent his adjutant Joseph Reed to meet with Samuel Griffin, the militia's commander.
+Reed arrived in Mount Holly on December 22, and found Griffin to be ill and his men in relatively poor condition, but willing to undertake some form of military diversion.
+They did this at the Battle of Iron Works Hill the next day, drawing the Hessians at Bordentown far enough south that they would be unable to come to the assistance of the Trenton garrison.
+The intelligence gathered by Reed and others led Washington to abandon the idea of attacking at Mount Holly, and he began focusing instead on targeting the Hessian garrison in Trenton.

+On December 23, Washington announced to his staff that he had decided to attack Trenton just prior to sunrise on December 26.
+Washington told Reed that "dire necessity" justified the risky assault, which included the logistically complicated task of crossing the Delaware River.

-Washington's final plan was for three crossings, with his troops, the largest contingent, to lead the attack on Trenton.
+Washington's final plan included plans for three crossings of the river, with his troops, the largest contingent, to lead the attack on Trenton.
 A second column under Cadwalader was to cross at Dunk's Ferry and create a diversion to the south.
 A third column under Brigadier General James Ewing was to cross at Trenton Ferry and hold the bridge across the Assunpink Creek, just south of Trenton, in order to prevent the enemy's escape by that route.
-Once Trenton was secure, the combined army would move against the British posts in Princeton and New Brunswick.
-A planned fourth crossing, by men provided by General Israel Putnam to assist Cadwalader, was nixed after Putnam indicated he did not have enough men fit for the operation.
+Once Trenton was secure, the combined Continental Army would move against the British posts in Princeton and New Brunswick.
+A planned fourth crossing, by men provided by General Israel Putnam to assist Cadwalader, was aborted after Putnam indicated that he did not feel he had enough men fit for such a military operation.